adpextwindong/Patrus/README.md

 ## TODOS

 First pass on "A Tree-walk interpreter" in Literal Haskell Style w/ Alex/Happy to see the presentation flow.
-See Patrus.lhs for notes as I go along.
+See [Patrus.lhs](Patrus.lhs) for notes as I go along.

+Git submodule a fork of just [the Lox tests](https://github.com/munificent/craftinginterpreters/tree/master/test).